 These are an important part of both your learning and student experience.
 Memories of a fantastic field trip can really help to define your time with us.
-Opportunities vary, from short trips around the west of England to longer residential stays across the UK, Europe and beyond.
+Opportunities vary, from short trips around the Southwest of England to longer residential stays across the UK, Europe and beyond.

 As a first year geography student, you will visit either Margam in Wales or Bovey Tracey in Dartmoor early on in the term to help you gel as a cohort and for you to get to know your first year teaching team.
 Devon is also the destination for our environmental resource management and civil engineering students.